KingdomFirst/Excavator/README.md

 Excavator
 =========

-A conversion tool to pull data into Rock from other church management systems.
+A conversion tool to pull data into Rock from our current database.
+An auto-generated FellowshipOne model is provided (in-progress).

-Any database model that extends the base ExcavatorComponent class can be used to import data to Rock.
-The extension must implement the required functions to map the schema model to a Rock model.

-An auto-generated FellowshipOne model has been provided for reference.
+Other database models can be added by extending the base ExcavatorComponent class and implementing the required functions.

 All code is provided as-is, without any warranty or liability.